Applications for the early return of a driving licence

 The Court will consider the criteria contained within section 42 of the Road Traffic Offenders Act 1988 which states that Courts should scrutinise the character of the person disqualified and their conduct since the disqualification was imposed.
 Courts will also look into the circumstances of the offence that led to the disqualification in determining the outcome of such an application.

 Opposition from the Crown Prosecution Service

 Applications are frequently opposed by the Crown Prosecution Service on behalf of the Chief Constable of Police and it is rare that the Court are sufficiently satisfied to return a licence early.
 If your application was unsuccessful you would be prevented from making a further application for three months and each application carries less weight and persuasion than the last.
 The onus is on you to satisfy a Court that is can grant you the early return of your licence.

 Instructing a specialist road traffic solicitor can give you the best chance of successfully making the application at Court.
-Contact Stephensons by completing our online enquiry form or call our 24/7 driving offence helpline for free initial advice on 0203 816 9274.
+Contact Stephensons by completing our online enquiry form or call our 24/7 driving offence helpline for advice on 0203 816 9274.